Camp Swift, Texas: Current Operations

 The United States Army Corps of Engineers, currently owns Camp Swift, but it is managed by the Texas Military Forces headquartered on Camp Mabry in Austin.
 It serves as a training center for the National and State Guard, active armed forces, law enforcement, JROTC, and the Civil Air Patrol Texas Wing.
-The camp is the primary emergency staging area for Central Texas., and the primary site for pre-mobilization training for the Texas Army National Guard.
+The camp is the primary emergency staging area for Central Texas. and the primary site for pre-mobilization training for the Texas Army National Guard.

 Beginning in 2007, Camp Swift became home to the 136th Combat Arms Training Regiment and Texas National Guard Training Center of Excellence.
 The 136th Regiment conducts military occupational specialty qualification courses, Noncommissioned Officer Education System courses, Officer Candidate School, Warrant Officer Candidate School, and other specialty courses.

-Camp Swift has educational facilities and classrooms, a gas chamber, an airborne drop zone, rifle and pistol ranges, helicopter landing sites and a land navigation course.
+Camp Swift has educational facilities and classrooms, a gas chamber, an airborne drop zone, rifle and pistol ranges, helicopter landing sites, and a land navigation course.

 Geography

 Camp Swift is located north of the center of Bastrop County.
 It is about 37 mi east of Austin and 7 mi north of Bastrop.
 Texas State Highway 95 forms the western edge of the community, connecting Bastrop to the south with Elgin to the north.

-According to the United States Census Bureau, the CDP has a total area of 31.4 km2, of which 31.2 km2 is land and 0.2 km2, or 0.65%, is water.
+According to the United States Census Bureau, the CDP has a total area of 31.4 km2, of which 0.2 km2, or 0.65%, is covered by water.